 Our health system offers the highest level of stroke care available.
 Each hospital has a dedicated stroke team ready 24 hours a day, seven days a week to be activated whenever a “code neuro” patient enters our doors.
 That level of preparedness—combined with our advanced diagnostics, treatments, technology and accredited rehabilitation facilities—has helped us earn national recognition for excellence in stroke care, which means you can rest assured you’re in the best hands.

-St. Anne Hospital, St. Anthony Hospital, St. Joseph Medical Center, St. Michael Medical Center, and Virginia Mason Medical Center have all received the Get With The Guidelines® – Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.
+St. Anthony Hospital, St. Anne Hospital, St. Clare Hospital, St. Francis Hospital, St. Joseph Medical Center, St. Michael Medical Center and Virginia Mason Medical Center have all received the Get With The Guidelines® – Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association.